4 min read

 However, I started to get concerned when I had gone through about a dozen magazines and found no pictures I liked.
 I looked around the room to see everyone else happily cutting and gluing the mounds of pictures they had found.
 I was looking at my blank board and starting to think that there was no way I was going to create a vision board that day.

 I finally found about six pictures that I liked the look of and a few pictures of words that were pretty cool.
 However, when I tried to arrange them on the board they just didn’t look good – a few random pictures with lots of black space around them.
 I was thinking that I didn’t have enough pictures to make a good board.
 There just wasn’t enough to fill up my board.

 Near the end of the exercise, the facilitator mentioned that we could include anything that appealed to us including colours.
 I started looking at some of the waste paper lying around from cutting out the pictures.
 There were some background pinks and blues that I really liked.
 I started cutting up the pinks and blues and putting them on the black board.
 Those pieces of coloured paper along with the few pictures and words were enough to fill up the board in a way that was really pleasing to me.
-I ended up quickly finishing with everyone else and with a board that I really liked (see above for a picture of the board).
+I ended up finishing with everyone else and with a board that I really liked (see picture above).

 In the space of just over an hour I went from “this is hopeless” to “this is great”.
 I sat there at the end of the exercise looking at my board in wonder.
 Where did this come from?
-I easily could have stopped after the first dozen magazines when I had no pictures and couldn’t see any possibility that I would ever create a vision board.
-I could have stopped after I did manage to find a few pictures but still couldn’t see how they would ever come together to make a good board.
+I easily could have given up after the first dozen magazines when I had no pictures and couldn’t see any possibility that I would ever create a vision board.
+I could have given up after I did manage to find a few pictures but still couldn’t see how they would ever come together to make a good board.

-Hopefully I will remember this lesson in the future and know that if you just keep going in the direction you want to go, even if success seems very unlikely, you never know where you will end up.
-We really can’t know – and maybe that’s a good thing.
+Hopefully I will remember this lesson in the future and know that if I just keep going in the direction I want to go, even if success seems very unlikely, I never know where I will end up.
+I really “can’t know” – and maybe that’s a good thing.